 The goal is to minimize waste and excessive resource utilization by transforming goods at the end of their lifespan along with waste generated during manufacturing.
 This “waste” is to be turned into resources for the manufacturing of other products.
 This concept has been coined “circular economy” and carries with it a series of new recycling strategies and processes necessary sustainable growth.
 For those who create these processes, there is a great potential for long-term sustainable business opportunities.
 As an example, in the agriculture and food industries, large amounts of waste is generated which actually contain valuable resources that could be reused.

 At Mycorena, we use special filamentous fungi-based processes to cope with these questions.
 The fungi kingdom decomposes organic matter and converts it back to carbon dioxide, which can find its way back into the atmosphere.
 At the same time, fungal biomass is produced.
 We explore this natural function using our own Generally Regarded as Safe (GRAS)-certified fungi.
-As a central core to our process, our fungi at Mycorena are utilized to refine waste streams from the agriculture and food sector to new products such as feed components and biodegradable materials.
+As a central core to our process, our fungi at Mycorena are utilized to refine waste streams from the agriculture and food sector to new products such as food ingredients, feed components and biodegradable materials.

 Case: sugar industry waste to edible protein